 Don’t think you can do it?
 Edgewood College thinks you can!

 New students may enroll in either the fall or spring semesters.
 Application deadlines:

 Spring - December 1

 - Provide evidence of a baccalaureate or more advanced degree from a United States regionally accredited or equivalent post-secondary institution with a cumulative grade point average of at least 2.5 on a 4.0 scale for regular admission status.
 The cumulative grade point average is computed on the highest degree held at the time of application to the Edgewood College graduate program. *If your GPA does not meet the minimum 2.5, please contact the admissions counselor for further consultation.
 Exceptions may be made in certain circumstances.

 - Complete and submit graduate application (including $30 fee).
 This application is for graduate students who want to pursue a Master’s degree, certificate, or take courses as a non-degree student.

 - Request that official transcripts for all undergraduate and graduate academic credits received from each post-secondary institution you attended be sent directly to Edgewood College Graduate and Professional Studies.

-- Provide two letters of recommendation from college or university professors, supervisors, and/or professional colleagues who can focus on the probability of your success in graduate school.
+- Provide contact information for two college or university professors, supervisors, and/or professional colleagues who can serve as references and focus on the probability of your success in graduate school.